MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui-3.md

 In its constructor, **BgLabelControl** sets a default style key for itself.
 A templated control needs to have a default style — containing a default control template — which it can use to render itself with in case the consumer of the control doesn't set a style and/or template.
 In this section we'll add a markup file to the project containing our default style.

 Make sure that **Show All Files** is still toggled on (in **Solution Explorer**).
 Under your project node, create a new folder (not a filter, but a folder) and name it "Themes".
-Under `Themes`, add a new item of type **Visual C++ > WinUI > Resource Diectionary (WinUI)**, and name it "Generic.xaml".
+Under `Themes`, add a new item of type **Visual C++ > WinUI > Resource Dictionary (WinUI)**, and name it "Generic.xaml".
 The folder and file names have to be like this in order for the XAML framework to find the default style for a templated control.
 Delete the default contents of Generic.xaml, and paste in the markup below.

 ```xaml
 <!-- \Themes\Generic.xaml -->